 - 1. No pictures, emblems or writing on clothing or elsewhere that is lewd, offensive, vulgar, obscene, or that advertises or depicts tobacco products, alcoholic beverages, drugs, or any other substance prohibited under school policy.
 No clothing may be worn with political slogans or pictures. - 2.
 If a student has a tattoo it must be kept covered. - 3.
 Piercings: Earrings may be worn in the ears. - 4.
-No trousers worn down around the hips or that drag the ground (no sagging trousers).

-- 5. No shirts that expose the midriff at any time, have large armholes, have spaghetti straps, or are low cut in front.
+No trousers worn down around the hips or that drag the ground (no sagging trousers). - 5.
+No shirts that expose the midriff at any time, have large armholes, have spaghetti straps, or are low cut in front.
 Sleeveless shirts must be at least 3 adult finger widths wide. - 6.
 No unnatural hair colors. - 7.
 No slits, splits, tears or excessive holes in clothing.
-No uncovered holes above 4 inches from the knee. - 8.
+No uncovered holes above 5 inches from the knee. - 8.
 No head dress worn in the school building, cafeteria, or gym.
 Hats that are not distracting from the learning environment may be worn on Fridays. - 9.
-No shorts or skirts more than four inches above the knee.
-No cut off shorts allowed. - 10.
-Jeggings/leggings/tights: Shirts must cover the buttocks completely.
+No shorts or skirts more than five inches (a dollar bill) above the knee.
+No cut off shorts allowed.